benizadi/FunBooksAndVideos/README.md

 - The solution acts on the assumption that customers exist, therefore it preloads data and validates it accordingly
 - All the IDs are DB-generated

+# Extra mile
+- Using Fluent Assertion
+- Using Fluent Validation
+- EFCore In-Memory database
+- Separation of concerns using MediatR and CQRS

 # Code coverage on Local
 ![img](https://github.com/benizadi/FunBooksAndVideos/assets/12119278/a8f99960-4fbd-4fa1-8298-2f539ccf8b29)